-That's a real benefit over the iPhone X, keeping the fingerprint scanner.
+That's a real benefit over the iPhone X and XS, keeping the fingerprint scanner.

 There are a couple of flaws with the biometric system.
 First, the 2D scan of the face the S9 makes to recognize you isn't as secure as other methods, like the fingerprint scanner or Apple's Face ID.

 That's not a huge problem for us – the fingerprint scanner is a better way of paying for things anyway, and really biometric unlocking is more about convenience than it is security.

 We weren't able to dupe the Samsung Galaxy S9 with a picture of our face, so if you lose your phone you can feel secure in the knowledge that the thief isn't getting in, which is what most of us really want.

 Second, and more frustratingly, you can’t really unlock the phone when it’s placed on a table – the field of vision for the scanner is limited, so unless you weirdly shove your head over it you won’t get in, whereas Apple’s Face ID offers a much wider viewing angle.

 - A tiny bit lacking in punch, but a big upgrade on the S8

 The other key feature that Samsung is talking up on the Galaxy S9 is the improved speaker setup.
 If you're tired of hearing sound shoot out the bottom of your phone, you'll appreciate that the top earpiece is now able to fire out sound towards your face.

 These speakers have also been tuned to support Dolby Atmos sound, giving you a sense of space from the audio coming out from your phone.